Does every day feel like Friday the 13th when you’re searching for a job?

 If you can’t figure out how to reverse bad luck in your job hunt, follow our seven tips:

 1. Revisit the basics.
-Your resume and cover letter are your first opportunity to make a good impression with potential employers.
+Knowing how to write a resume and cover letter will give you your first opportunity to make a good impression with potential employers.
 Make sure your materials are up-to-date, typo-free and customized for the job for which you're applying.

 2. Build a bigger network.
 It’s not what you know; it’s who you know.
 Expand your network to include friends, friends of friends, former colleagues and other professionals in your field.
 Carry business cards at all times for when you bump into someone unexpectedly.